Paymenter/docs/docs/installation/install-db.md

 description: Instructions on how to configure databases for Paymenter.
 ---

-# Install & Setup DataBases
+# Install & Setup Database

 :::info Database Configuration